-- 1. When the controller is set up to follow a 10 Electrode Conductance Level Probe as the primary level input source (Parameter F.19 = 2 or 3), the backup functions described here are not needed and will not operate. - 2.
-If a Function (such as Pump Control 3RD On Level) is not desired set the respective parameter equal to zero. - 3.
-An effective Backup Pump Control would involve having a 3 point Level Probe placed high in the wet well.
+3. An effective Backup Pump Control would involve having a 3 point Level Probe placed high in the wet well.
 The Level Probe would be connected to Connector J25 terminals 1, 2, and 3.
 The Off Level should be made to operate from the bottom Electrode by setting Parameter b.02 = 3.
 The 1ST On Level should be set to operate from Electrode 2 by setting Parameter b.03 = 2.
 The 2ND On Level should be set to operate from Electrode 1 by setting Parameter b.04 = 1.
-If pump three is present set the 3RD On Level to operated from Electrode 1 by setting Parameter b.05 = 1. - 4.
+If pump three is present set the 3RD On Level to operate from Electrode 1 by setting Parameter b.05 = 1.

 If a Backup High Level Alarm is desired, set Parameter b.06 to the number of the Electrode Input that the High Level Probe is connected to.
 This feature is for alarm and telemetry only and will not function as a redundant pump call.
-See SCADA notes page 31. - 5.
+See SCADA notes page 31.
+If a Backup Low Level Alarm is desired, set Parameter b.01 to the number of the Electrode Input that the Low Level Probe is con-

 If a Backup Low Level Alarm is desired, set Parameter b.01 to the number of the Electrode Input that the Low Level Probe is connected to.
 This feature is for alarm and telemetry only and will not function as a redundant pump off.
-See SCADA notes page 31. - Whenever the Backup Pump Control is active the Fault indicator will be on and Fault Code of 30 will be present in Parameter FLC, and set Coil 15 in SCADA Register 40001.
+See SCADA notes page 31.

+Whenever the Backup Pump Control is active the Fault indicator will be on and Fault Code of 30 will be present in Parameter FLC, and set Coil 15 in SCADA Register 40001.